u-boot/u-boot/doc/board/emulation/qemu-riscv.rst

 mode requires a supervisor binary interface (SBI), such as RISC-V OpenSBI.

-To create a U-Boot binary that can be utilized with a pflash device in QEMU apply these addtional settings to qemu-riscv64_smode_defconfig:
+To create a U-Boot binary that can be utilized with a pflash device in QEMU apply these additional settings to qemu-riscv64_smode_defconfig:

 ::